YangVincent/YangVincent.github.io/_posts/2019-09-15-photography.md

 we'd packed up some gear and food and were on our way down.

 Tons of tourists were there, but soon after sunset the winds whipped up and virtually everyone left.
-Photographers began setting up their gear and Kevin drove around to explore several other vantage points.
+Photographers began setting up and Kevin drove around to explore several other vantage points.

 He taught me the essentials: (a) how to focus the camera at infinity and ensure that it'd capture the stars without blur, (b) framing.
 He told me several other things but I'll be honest; I forgot them.
 Oof.